metal3-io/metal3-io.github.io/README.md

 [![Deploy via Jekyll on GitHub pages](https://github.com/metal3-io/metal3-io.github.io/actions/workflows/jekyll.yml/badge.svg?branch=source)](https://github.com/metal3-io/metal3-io.github.io/actions/workflows/jekyll.yml)

-## Contributing contents
+## Contributing content

-We more than welcome contributions in the form of blog posts, pages and/or labs, reach out if you happen to have an idea or find an issue with our contents!
-[Here's our guidelines for contents](GUIDELINES.md).
+We more than welcome contributions in the form of blog posts, pages and/or labs, reach out if you happen to have an idea or find an issue with our content!
+[Here's our guideline for content](GUIDELINES.md).

 ## Test your changes in a local container

 ### Run a Jekyll container

-- On a SELinux enabled OS:
+- On an SELinux-enabled OS:

   ```console
   cd metal3-io.github.io